Ferodo: History

 Ferodo was founded in 1897 by Herbert Frood (1864–1931), with manufacturing starting in Gorton in 1901 and moving to Chapel-en-le-Frith in 1902.
 Ferodo was the first company to use asbestos for brake linings and developed the first modern brake friction materials.

 Ferodo UK became part of Turner & Newall in 1926.
 It had a factory at Chapel-en-le-Frith and in 1964 opened another at Caernarfon.
 In 1961, it merged its Australian operations with the brake lining division of James Hardie.
 In 1980, Turner & Newall sold its 40% shareholding in Ferodo-Hardie to James Hardie.

 In 1998 Turner & Newall was acquired by the huge automotive group Federal-Mogul.
 In 2012, £13 million was invested in new floors, insulation, low energy heating and new process machines.

 Visits

-On 21 November 1958, Philip, Duke of Edinburgh opened the £750,000 research centre, later visiting Chesterfield College of Technology.
+On 21 November 1958, Prince Philip, Duke of Edinburgh opened the £750,000 research centre, later visiting Chesterfield College of Technology.